“There’s a starman waiting in the sky. He’d like to come and meet us, but he thinks he’d blow our minds.”

 Another magical night 🌌 #milkyway #night #sky #stars #beautiful #clearnight #nuitblanche #starsphotography #nightphotography #skyphotography #allnighter #thelittlemoments #travellife #backpackinglife #campingtime #nature #wanderer #camping #wandering #campinglife #wanderlust #wanderlife #stargazing #voielactée #atnight #magicalnight #summernight

 Another measurement of seeing a myriad of sky twinkles is by checking your area’s Bortle Scale.
 The Bortle scale is a nine-level scope that measures the night sky’s brightness of a particular location.
-It quantifies the astronomical observability of celestial objects and the interference caused by light by light pollution.
-(Who would’ve thought looking at cool clusters of stars could be so difficult?)
+It quantifies the astronomical observability of celestial objects and the interference caused by light pollution.
+(Who would’ve thought looking at cool clusters of stars could be so complicated?).

 So what’re you doing tonight, and how’s the weather?
 If you’re trying to “make a wish upon a star, it makes no difference who you are.”
 Here are the top 5 locations to stargaze in Lake County (according to various sources).

-According to NPR, this Highland Park location is a great Lake County location to view the stars, the moon and the Milky Way.
-The light pollution isn’t as prominent, and the area during nightfall reads as a six or seven on the Bortle Scale which means you can possibly see the Orion Nebula.
+According to a National Public Radio (NPR) article, this Highland Park location is a great Lake County location to view the stars, the moon and the Milky Way.
+The light pollution isn’t as prominent, and the area during nightfall reads as a six or seven on the Bortle Scale, which means you can possibly see the Orion Nebula.
 The 77-acre nature preserve, like Illinois Beach State Park, is located along the Lake Michigan shore.
 The Chicago Astronomical Society sometimes hosts stargazing meetups, so you’ll be in good company.

-Unfortunately, we cannot make an entire onion ring/Saturn ring experience since Hackney’s has closed their doors, but according to CBS Chicago, Hackney’s parking lot is the place to be when the lights go down in the village.
+Unfortunately, we cannot make an entire onion ring/Saturn ring experience since the address mentioned above is the remains of where Hackney’s used to be a mainstay in the Lake Zurich area.
+The Illinois staple has since closed their doors, but according to CBS Chicago, the area where the pub stood is the place to be when the lights go down in the village.
+The establishment sat on 11 acres of land with a pond for the sky sparkle to reflect off of.